-Our Advertising, Marketing & Promotions Team and our Entertainment, Technology & Advertising Group overlap.
-We are experienced in preparing endorsement, sponsorship, sports marketing and entertainment marketing agreements; licensing and protecting intellectual property rights; structuring branded entertainment initiatives and customer loyalty programs; reviewing and clearing advertising copy for use in online and offline media; complying with domestic and European Union privacy concerns; and preparing advertising agency and media agreements.
+We prepare endorsement, sponsorship, sports marketing and entertainment marketing agreements; license and protect intellectual property rights; structure branded entertainment initiatives and customer loyalty programs; review and clear advertising copy for use in online and offline media; comply with domestic and European Union privacy concerns; and prepare advertising agency and media agreements.
 We also advise clients on compliance with state and federal regulations governing fantasy sports initiatives and some of the highest profile contest and sweepstakes promotions in the country.

 Sheppard Mullin’s Sports Industry Team offers the multi-disciplinary expertise necessary to provide legal counsel to major brands, teams, event organizers, media companies and others involved in sports-related transactions or disputes.
 Our transactional attorneys handle ambush marketing initiatives and have structured and negotiated sports marketing agreements with every major professional sports league in the United States, as well as countless individual franchise teams and active-roster players, college athletic departments, non-domestic sports teams and leagues, major entertainment venues and extreme sports event organizers.
 Our litigators have trial and arbitration experience with leagues, players associations, teams and the various guilds and unions affecting the sports marketing industry.

 Our attorneys handle branded-entertainment marketing initiatives for major brands and prominent advertising agencies on behalf of their brand clients.
 We also handle joint promotion agreements; online, digital and mobile marketing initiatives and other activation campaigns for various brands and prominent cable television networks, as well as many of the major Hollywood studios on the biggest tent-pole motion picture releases every year.